Skills required

 The Aboriginal Mother Centre Society (AMCS) is looking for volunteers to join the Write to Read Library and Learning Centre.

-The Aboriginal Mother Centre Society (AMCS) is a non-proft organization that has dedicated itself to strengthening Indigenous families.
+The Aboriginal Mother Centre Society (AMCS) is a non-profit organization that has dedicated itself to strengthening Indigenous families.
 AMCS provides transitional housing for Indigenous mothers and their children who are homeless or at risk of homelessness.
 We provide housing outreach to the community and also run an Aboriginal Head Start daycare facilities to support families in their goals.
 AMCS is dedicated to supporting Indigenous peoples by providing cultural, traditional services through a holistic grass roots approach.

 The AMCS Write to Read Library and Learning Centre is a volunteer-run library that offers Indigenous literature suitable for all ages.
 We aim to create a vibrant environment where children, youth, adults, and elders can come together to learn, share, and have fun in a supervised setting.
-Our programming prioritises Indigenous youth while also encouraging meaningful connections between elders and younger generations.
+Our programming prioritizes Indigenous youth while also encouraging meaningful connections between elders and younger generations.
 This is a place where everyone can engage in and celebrate Indigenous culture.

 Volunteer Position Description: